jamestjsp/starter-web-1/README.md

 ## Delpoyment

-This a website is not going to deplyed anywhere
+There is no need to deplioy this.

 ## How to contribute
 no need to conribute to thid dummy project
+I am learing git.